 Intimately linked to the lungs is the trachea – a tubular organ.
 It is located anterior to the esophagus and extends into the superior mediastinum.
 The trachea is part of the respiratory system and provides a passage for air to enter and exit the lungs.
 It is surrounded by rings of cartilage and divides into the left and right bronchi at the sternal angle.
 Those bronchi continue towards the lungs, dividing further and further, until reaching the alveoli.
 The trachea receives its arterial supply from the inferior thyroid and bronchial arteries.
 Deoxygenated blood is drained from the trachea via the brachiocephalic, azygos, and accessory hemiazygos veins.
 Innervation arrives via the recurrent laryngeal nerve and sympathetic trunk.

 Do you want to find out more about the trachea?
-Watch the following videos and read the articles to discover its entire anatomy.
+Check out the following resources:

 In addition to the trachea, we have another tubular organ.
 The esophagus is a fibromuscular tube extending from the pharynx to the stomach.
 It is divided into three parts: cervical, thoracic, and abdominal.
 The esophagus is part of the digestive system and its role is to transport saliva, liquids, and solids all the way to the stomach using peristaltic contractions.
 Two sphincters (upper and lower) prevent the reflux of food particles or gastric acid.
 Arterial supply of the esophagus originates from the inferior thyroid artery, thoracic aorta, and left gastric artery.
 Deoxygenated blood is drained by several vessels: inferior thyroid veins, azygos and hemiazygos venous systems, intercostal veins, bronchial veins, and short gastric veins.
 Innervation is provided by the recurrent laryngeal nerve, sympathetic trunk, and esophageal nervous plexus.

-If you want to master the anatomy of the esophagus, including its arteries, veins, and the thoracic nerves supplying it, jump into the following videos and quizzes.
+If you want to master the anatomy of the esophagus, including its arteries, veins, and the thoracic nerves supplying it, jump into the following study unit.

 Now we’ll move to a small organ called the thymus.
 It is actually a lymphoid organ spanning the superior and anterior mediastinal cavities.
 Its main role is to facilitate the maturation of a specific subset of immune cells (T-lymphocytes) and starts to shrink after puberty.
 As a result, adults typically don’t have a thymus anymore.